 And do be aware of the voluminous research which shows that most of our deeply held beliefs and prejudices will not be altered by logical argument and hard evidence.
 We all to some extent become stressed if we try to held contradictory beliefs.
 (Psychologists refer to this as cognitive dissonance.)
 As a result, we reject information that challenges our prior beliefs and we change our deeply held views only very slowly, and in response to gentle encouragement, not aggressive debate.
 It is vital to bear all these truths in mind both when planning communications strategies and when preparing individual communications.

-One topical example might be the debate about climate change.
-Those concerned with its consequences have often been seen as too relaxed about forgoing economic growth, and so not being concerned about worldwide poverty, but instead being more concerned about 'a few polar bears and low-lying islands'.
+One topical example communication problem might be the debate about climate change.
+Those concerned with its consequences have in the past been seen as too relaxed about forgoing economic growth, and so not being concerned about worldwide poverty, but instead being more concerned about 'a few polar bears and low-lying islands'.
 They have learned, I think, to focus on issues which resonate much more with doubters - such as energy security, wastefulness and affordability – and to talk about the threat to Norfolk, or even London, rather than the Marshall Islands.
 And it is, with the benefit of hindsight, a shame that we started talking about global warming rather than global over-heating.

 A more extreme example might be the gun control debate in the USA.
 The thought processes of those opposed to further gun control are a closed loop best described by a brilliant headline in The Onion: 'NO WAY TO PREVENT THIS' SAYS ONLY NATION ON EARTH WHERE THIS EVER HAPPENS.
 It is truly almost impossible for the two sides in this debate to engage in an effective dialogue.

-And we sometimes have to deal with people who are highly stressed or obsessive.
+We sometimes have to deal with people who are highly stressed or obsessive.
 Don't be judgmental.
 Remember that we can all act uncharacteristically and irrationally when under pressure.
 Try to provide clear unambiguous information and advice, or else you will get absolutely nowhere.